+This analysis aims to describe the full SPE charge distribution for each DOM.
+This is required by the IceCube simulation.
+However, we cannot extract charge to arbitrary low PE before electronic noise starts dominating.
+The aim of this section is to describe how we extract information in the low-charge region (below 0.25 PE) to guide the full fit.
 Fig. 2 (right) shows the charge distributions of the selected pulses that pass the single photoelectron pulse selection for string 1, optical module 1, DOM(1,1).
-In the low-charge region (below 0.25 PE), we see a second threshold at approximately 0.13 PE.
-This is a software-defined threshold that comes from a gradient-related termination condition in WaveDeform.
+In the low-charge region , we see a second threshold at approximately 0.13 PE, i.e. the charge distribution terminates.
+This threshold arises from a termination condition in WaveDeform, in which the pulses that are smaller than predefined criteria are rejected.
 The threshold was set to avoid electronic noise being interpreted as PMT pulses and contaminating the low-charge region.

-The steeply falling component of the region from 0.13 PE to 0.25 PE is in agreement with the in-time laser tests mentioned in Sec.
+The steeply falling component of the region from 0.13 PE to 0.25 PE is in agreement with the laser measurements mentioned in Sec.
 1.1 and emphasizes the importance of collecting data below the discriminator threshold.
 This section will assess the noise contribution to this region and examine the effect on the charge distribution and noise contribution by lowering the WaveDeform threshold.